akcho/milkie/packages/react/src/paywall-gate/README.md

 For custom checkout endpoints, use the `onCheckout` prop.

-## Error Handling

-The component handles several error scenarios:

-1. **Network Errors**: When the checkout API is unreachable
-2. **Checkout Failures**: When Stripe checkout session creation fails
-3. **Invalid States**: When user email is missing

-All errors display a user-friendly message with retry capability.
-Use `onToast` to display errors in your app's toast system.

-## State Management
+## Features

-Internal state managed by PaywallGate:

-- `isCheckingOut`: Boolean indicating checkout process in progress
-- `checkoutError`: String containing error message (null if no error)
+**Error Handling:** Network errors, checkout failures, and invalid states are handled with user-friendly messages and retry capability.

-External state from `usePaywall()` hook:
+**State Management:** Manages checkout state internally; subscription state comes from `usePaywall()` hook.

-- `hasAccess`: Boolean indicating subscription status
-- `loading`: Boolean indicating status check in progress
-- `email`: User's email from MilkieProvider

-## Accessibility

-The component includes basic accessibility features:

-- Blurred content is marked with `aria-hidden="true"` to hide from screen readers
-- Semantic HTML structure with proper button elements
-- Loading text for screen reader context during async operations

-## Performance Considerations

-- Checkout process uses client-side fetch for minimal latency
-- Loading states prevent layout shift
-- Subscription status cached in MilkieProvider context
-- No unnecessary re-renders when access is granted
+**Accessibility:** ARIA attributes, semantic HTML, and loading states for screen readers.

+**Performance:** Client-side checkout, cached subscription status, minimal re-renders.

 ## Best Practices

-1. **Use with MilkieProvider**: Always wrap your app with `<MilkieProvider>` first
+- Always wrap your app with `<MilkieProvider>` first
-2. **Consistent Messaging**: Use similar titles/subtitles across your app
+- Use consistent messaging across your app
-3. **Error Handling**: Implement `onToast` for better UX
+- Implement `onToast` for better error UX
-4. **Custom Checkout**: Use `onCheckout` for complex pricing models
+- Use `onCheckout` for complex pricing models
-5. **Performance**: Place PaywallGate as close to protected content as possible
+- Place PaywallGate as close to protected content as possible
-6. **Content Preview**: Use blur effect (default) to show users what they're missing
+- Use blur effect (default) to show users what they're missing

 ## Troubleshooting